 As the end of June came, the medical community had neared the peak of identification of what the novel virus was, how it behaved, and how to treat it, those resources were not as actively needed.
 But Miranda wanted to continue to help the community she was now living in.
 With Flora Langel’s networking resources they were able to identify groups and communities that might be in need of compute processing power, but lacking the funding to do so.

 To best serve these groups, they mutually agreed to make Share and Make Aware, a fully-fledged non-profit bringing education technology to the young and old, focusing on individuals, small businesses, not-for-profit, & non-profit communities support.

 - providing hardware infrastructures for cybersecurity education firms that work with high schools

 - providing storage and compute power for not-for-profit rendering farms allowing the general public to learn how to use Blender,

-We are extremely grateful and honor to work with to our rack space provider who has supported our efforts from the very beginning, so thank you very much to Global IP Networks.
+And a special shout out to our rack space provider who has supported our efforts from the very beginning, so thank you very much to Global IP Networks.

 To close out 2022, on December 29th the board finalized our new logo with a 6:0:1 vote (for, against, no response) and rebranding created by our PR director, Brett.
 With this finalized, we now move on to the next stage of our work, seeking self-sustaining funding rather than short-term loans.